5 Tips to Ace your Test Automation Interview

 The original post was published by Sérgio Martins on Medium.

-5 Tips to be a Test Automation Interviewee Hero
+5 Tips to Be a Test Automation Interviewee Hero

 1. Know the Process